GreatAttractor/imppg/README.md

 mingw32-make
 ```

 You will find `imppg.exe` executable in the `build` folder.
-It can be run from MSYS2 shell, from the ImPPG source folder, after putting the wxWidgets 3.1 DLLs on the search path, e.g.:
+It can be run from MSYS2 shell, from the ImPPG source folder:
 ```
-export PATH=/c/Users/MyUsername/Downloads/wxWidgets-3.1.3/build_mingw/lib/gcc_x64_dll:$PATH
 build/imppg.exe
 ```